elizabeth-poggie/Summer_Research_2020/application-chart.md

 ## Magellan FearFighter

 ### Tasks
-1.

 ### Strengths
-- Recommended by the National Institute for Health and Clinical Excellence’s (NICE)
+- Recommended by the National Institute for Health and Clinical Excellence’s (NICE)[1]
-- Shown to be clinically significant
+- Shown to be clinically significant [3]
+- Helps with people in isolation.
+A study from Cambridge noted that “computer-guided CBT can play a useful part in delivering CBT services in rural areas; and that self-help CBT may be the only treatment option available to some sufferers.”
+[3]

 ### Issues
 - Ratings on the App Store